sumitra-varma-mhra/Imperial-Capstone-2024/docs/KNN_model_card.md

 The training data consists of English-language tweets and thus, excludes non-English sentiments for analysis.

 Sentiments may have varied since 2022 (eg. after regulatory changes that happened in this period) and so the analysis is only valid for that period.

-Naive Bayes treats assumes conditional independence but this may not always be true.

 ## Trade-offs